tigera-solutions/tigera-eks-workshop/modules/configuring-demo-apps.md

 5. Deploy global alerts.

     >The alerts will be explored in a later lab.
+Warning messages will appear whilst deploying the GlobalAlerts but these have no adverse effect.

     ```bash
     kubectl apply -f demo/50-alerts/globalnetworkset.changed.yaml